 8. Foster a collaborative work environment.

-Your organisation should support team unity and encourage good manager/employee relationships.
+Your organization should support team unity and encourage good manager/employee relationships.
 A supportive culture not only leads to increased productivity, but also higher levels of job satisfaction and retention.

 Drive success with employee-centric strategies